BrightGu/DiffVC-Content-Controll/index.md

 ### Compared_with_Baselines （Corresponding to Section 5.3）
-1. **DiffVCHW** represents the method derived from this paper "DIFFUSION-BASED VOICE CONVERSION WITH FAST MAXIMUM LIKELIHOOD SAMPLING SCHEME"
+1. **DiffVC** represents the method derived from this paper "DIFFUSION-BASED VOICE CONVERSION WITH FAST MAXIMUM LIKELIHOOD SAMPLING SCHEME"
 2. **The figure** corresponding to the audio refers to the estimation of the Fundamental Frequency (**F0**), which is calculated by function "librosa.pyin".
-3. For example, "DiffVCwoCGNG_p240_088TOp245_027.wav" is converted by DiffVC without CGNG based on source speech "p240_088.wav" and target speech "p245_027.wav".
+3. For example, "DMVCwoCGNG_p240_088TOp245_027.wav" is converted by DMVC without CGNG based on source speech "p240_088.wav" and target speech "p245_027.wav".

 #### F2F
 <table style="width: 100%; border-collapse: collapse;">